openthread/openthread/doc/spinel-protocol-src/spinel-prop-net.md

 * Type: Read-Only
 * Packed-Encoding: `b`

-Returns true if there is a network state stored that can be restored with a call to `CMD_NET_RECALL`.
+Returns true if there is a network state stored/saved.

 ### PROP 65: PROP_NET_IF_UP  {#prop-net-if-up}
 * Type: Read-Write